Loading...

 equal to 0.5.

 is a Closed Loop Control, which means that if the arm does not perfectly reach the target position, the motor will continue to fluctuate until it does.
 When motors continue to oscillate and never quite reach the target position this may be a sign that the factors determining tolerances and other aspects of the closed loop are not tuned to this particular motor or mechanism.
-There are ways to tune the motor, but for now we want to focus on working with the arm and expanding on how limits and positions work with regards to the mechanism.

 The amount of ticks per revolution of the encoder shaft is dependent on the motor and encoder.
 Manufacturers of motors with built-in encoders will have information on the amount of ticks per revolution.